sensu/sensu-docs/content/sensu-go/6.6/operations/monitoring-as-code/_index.md

 - A resource labeling convention to designate which resources the SensuFlow workflow should manage
 - Integration with your CI/CD system to run sensuctl commands as the service account user from the repository of resource definitions

-Read the [SensuFlow GitHub Action marketplace page][1] and [Monitoring as code with Sensu Go and SensuFlow][12] to use SensuFlow as your monitoring as code workflow.
+Read the [SensuFlow GitHub Action marketplace page][1] and [Monitoring as code with Sensu Go and SensuFlow][12] to get started with SensuFlow as your monitoring as code workflow.

 [1]: https://github.com/marketplace/actions/sensuflow